Accountability & Audit

 Risk Management Framework

-Our risk governance structure is guided by the “Three Lines Model”.
-As the first line functions, risk owners of all corporate departments and business units regularly conduct risk and control assessments to evaluate the implications of respective risks identified and the adequacy and effectiveness of actions in place to mitigate these risks.
+Our risk governance structure is guided by the “Three Lines Model.”
+As the first line functions, risk owners of all corporate departments and business units regularly conduct risk and control assessments in the day-to-day operations to evaluate the implications of respective risks identified and the adequacy and effectiveness of actions in place to mitigate these risks.

-The Company takes proactive measures to identify, evaluate, and manage significant risks arising from our business and the constantly changing business environment at different levels within the organization.
+The Company adopts a proactive risk management process which is fully integrated into our daily operations.
+This enables risk owners to identify, assess, treat, report and monitor significant risks arising from our business and the constantly changing business environment at different levels within the organization.
 This integrated approach combines a top-down strategic view with complementary bottom-up operational processes, as illustrated below:

 Image

-A list of principal risks (including ESG-related risks), covering both strategic and operational risks as identified by our risk assessment process, is complied with reference to their residual risk impact and likelihood (after considering mitigation actions and controls).
+A list of principal risks (including ESG-related risks), covering both strategic and operational risks as identified by our risk management process, is compiled with reference to their residual risk impact and likelihood (after considering mitigation actions and controls) as well as the Company's risk appetite.
+We review and assess the Company’s risk exposure at least annually and on an ad-hoc basis when there are significant changes to the risk factors or risk indicators.
 Risk ownership is assigned for each principal risk.
-The risk owners then coordinate and develop action plans to ensure the proper implementation of these actions.
+The risk owners then coordinate and develop action plans to ensure the proper implementation of these mitigation actions.
 They are also required to continuously monitor, evaluate, and report on risks for which they bear responsibility.
 The ERM Working Group reviews and challenges the adequacy of mitigation actions.
 Relevant controls are also subject to internal audit review and testing.

-Through this integrated top-down and bottom-up risk management process, which enables the identification and prioritization of risks throughout the Company, we maintain effective lines of communication to ensure timely escalation of potential risks and the initiation of mitigation actions to manage them.
+Through this integrated top-down and bottom-up approach, which enables the identification and prioritization of risks throughout the Company, we maintain effective lines of communication to ensure timely escalation of potential risks and the initiation of mitigation actions to manage them.
+The Internal Audit Department performs independent and systematic assurance to evaluate the adequacy and proper functioning of the risk management process annually.

 Internal Control Framework